fbpx

 In addition to human remains, the cave contains a treasure trove of animal fossils, including large mammals such as elephants, bears, and deer that roamed the region during the Pleistocene era.
 The rich sediment layers offer clues about the environment and lifestyle of early inhabitants, suggesting they used the cave as a shelter.

 Today, the Petralona Cave is open to visitors, who can explore its stunning stalactites and stalagmites, as well as the archaeological museum nearby, which showcases the findings from the site.
 The cave stands as a testament to the deep history of human presence in the region, captivating all who venture into its ancient depths.
+A thorough new study of the cultural layers in the Cave is expected to reveal unique and valuable early paleontological information.

 Leave a comment